Skip to content

 Soul of a People: The WPA Writers’ Project Uncovers Depression America (Wiley) explores America in the 1930s through writers who found their voices in that crisis.
 The book provided the basis for an award-winning documentary Smithsonian film, Soul of a People: Writing America’s Story.
 Listen to the NPR interview on All Things Considered.

-For the podcast The People’s Recorder, our team is drawing from archival material and new interviews to craft a new journey through the Federal Writers’ Project story for audiences today.
+For the podcast The People’s Recorder, our team is drawing from archival collections and new interviews to share a new journey through the Federal Writers’ Project story for listeners today.
+Sign up for updates here.

 For the National Geographic illustrated book, The War of 1812 and the Rise of the U.S. Navy, co-author Mark Collins Jenkins and I combed personal collections and manuscripts in the Library of Congress for vivid and forgotten firsthand accounts and artifacts.